MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-coupons.md

 # required metadata

 title: Set up coupons for retail sales
-description: This topic provides an overview of coupons and explains how to set them up.
+description: This topic provides an overview of coupons and explains how to set them up in Dynamics 365 Commerce.
-author: scott-tucker
+author: josaw1
-ms.date: 06/04/2020
+ms.date: 10/05/2021
 ms.topic: article
 ms.prod:
 ms.technology: